 Investing in your future.

 A college education is an investment in your future.
-You commit your time, potential, and resources on the belief that the outcome is worth the cost.
-That’s why Taylor is committed to being a shareholder with you in this investment.
-Knowledgeable faculty, challenging programs, and a caring community are ways we invest in your future.
+You commit your time, potential, and resources with the belief that the outcome is worth the cost.
+Taylor is committed to being a shareholder with you in this investment.
+Knowledgeable faculty, challenging programs, and a caring community are some of the ways we invest in your future.
 We are also committed to extending our financial resources to make your Taylor education a reality.

 - parental income and assets